-As a leader in translational research, our insights into gene therapy, recombinant DNA technology, cancer biology and other fields are responsible for bringing the world greater understanding of cancer, HIV/AIDS and other life-threatening diseases.
+Our insights into gene therapy, recombinant DNA technology, biology and other fields have made us a world leader in creating greater understanding of cancer, HIV/AIDS and other life-threatening diseases.

-City of Hope is one of only 45 Comprehensive Cancer Centers in the country, the highest designation awarded by the National Cancer Institute to institutions that lead the way in cancer research, treatment, prevention and education.
+We’re one of only 45 Comprehensive Cancer Centers in the country, the highest designation awarded by the National Cancer Institute to institutions leading the way in cancer research, treatment, prevention and education.

-To facilitate scientific progress, City of Hope provides investigators and their laboratory teams access to sophisticated support services and state-of-the-art equipment.
+Driving progress toward miraculous cures means providing investigators and laboratory teams access to top-flight support services and state-of-the-art equipment.

-The Irell & Manella Graduate School of Biological Sciences trains students in a collaborative and diverse environment to apply their talents and creativity to advance understanding in seeking the cures for diseases.
+The Irell & Manella Graduate School of Biological Sciences trains students to apply their talents and creativity toward advancing our knowledge of deadly diseases…and finding cures.

-Dept of Surgery ~ Pre-Operative Conference February 08, 2016
+Department of Surgery ~ Pre-Operative Conference May 02, 2016